-In fact, while I was writing the first draft of this post, MailChimp rolled out a completely reconfigured Dashboard – and they are constantly making small tweaks to every single screen.
-I regularly refresh this post…but I know that at least one screenshot will be wrong.
+While I was writing the first draft of this post, MailChimp rolled out an entirely new Dashboard – and they are constantly making small tweaks to various screens.
+I regularly refresh this post, but I know that at least one screenshot will be wrong.

-I’d rather have MailChimp’s system of regular UX updates than a setup that looks like it’s circa 2002.
-It’s great for new users, but confusing for anyone who has been around for a while.
-I do wish MailChimp would slow down a little bit on design changes.
+I’d rather have MailChimp’s system of regular UX updates than a setup that looks like it’s circa 2002, I just wish MailChimp would slow down a little bit on design changes.

 Fiddly Native Forms

-MailChimp provides several native forms that you can copy & embed on your website/social network.
+MailChimp provides several native forms that you can copy and embed on your website or social media channel.

 And the default looks like a default form.
-I see them everywhere online – and it’s obvious that the website is using MailChimp.
+I see them everywhere online – the evidence that a website is using MailChimp.

 (Emergency) Customer Support

-MailChimp strives to eliminate the need for customer service.
+I think MailChimp has attempted to eliminate the need for customer service.
 Their product simply works.
 It’s intuitive.
-And they have a ridiculously thorough knowledgebase.
+And they have a thorough knowledge base.

 Their customer support team is also great.

 But they only work business hours in the Eastern time zone.
-If you are running a campaign on the weekend or at night – there’s no customer support.
+If you run a campaign on the weekend or at night – there’s no customer support.

 In some ways, I admire their choices.
-It’s worked for them for years, and it’s good to see a company do well outside of an obsessive 24/7 operating schedule.
-But if your company absolutely needs a 24/7 on-call customer service, you’ll want to factor that in your decision.
+It’s worked for them for years, and it’s good to see a company excel outside an obsessive 24/7 operating schedule.
+But if your company needs 24/7 on-call customer service, you’ll want to factor that into your decision.

 Final Thoughts on MailChimp